I Want To Quit Smoking

 Benefits of Quitting

 As soon as you quit, your body begins to repair the damage caused by smoking.
 See the health benefits you'll experience starting as soon as 20 minutes after you quit.

 How to Quit

 Don't know where to begin?
 We have resources to help you get ready and then take the big step of quitting for good.
 Get started now!

 What to Expect

 Quitting smoking is a journey, not a single event.
-See what challenges you should prepare for and get answers to common questions about quitting smoking.
+See what to expect when quitting, challenges you should prepare for and get answers to common questions about quitting smoking.